Q - What is Tang Soo Do?

 Q - Is my child old enough for martial arts?

-A - Generally, six years old is a good starting age.
+A - Generally, 5-6 years old is a good starting age.
 Most children by this age have developed enough both physically and mentally to take and benefit from instruction.

 Program director Master Paula Saucier, has been in martial arts for 30 years.
 She has also been a special education teacher for 37 years.
 As a teacher of students with disabilities, she has studied under occupational therapists and physical therapists.
 Master Saucier has the knowledge and experience to understand your child’s mental and physical growth and development.